ksrctcse/ai-powered-academic-performance-analyser/README.md

 git clone https://github.com/ksrctcse/ai-powered-academic-performance-analyser.git

-After cloning run the migrations using the below commands:
 Install python3
   # If windows download python3 from the python website and set the PATH accordingly
   # If mac use brew install python3